waadalkatheri/Sample-E-commerce-App-Pixel/README.md

    # Features

  - Product List :
-    - Displays a paginated list of items fetched from a public API.
+    - Displays a list of items fetched from a public API.
   - Detail Page:
      - Users can view detailed information about a selected product.
    - Add To Cart: